 - The Kalamazoo Merit Scholarships.
 These may be awarded through the College to incoming first-year or transfer students by the Office of Admission.
 This scholarship program is not need-based, so no financial aid application is required for renewal;

-- The Enlightened Leadership and Social Justice merit awards, which have a separate essay/formal application process defined by the Office of Admission.
+- The Enlightened Leadership awards, which have a separate essay/formal application process defined by the Office of Admission.
 These awards are not need-based, so no financial aid application is required for renewal;

 - The Kalamazoo Grant, which is awarded based on need from college funds.
 All students only need to submit the FAFSA to be considered for this grant.